jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 * number
 * Vector3
 * CFrame

 ---
 ### ![](../../static/rbx_vanilla_icons/StringValue.png) PressedMaterial

-This configuration determines the material of the button once it is pressed.
+The material of the button once it is pressed.

 Default value: Neon